wikimedia/pixel/README.md

 This can be very helpful determining Mediawiki related configuration issues and should work with any command kicking off Pixel BackstopJS runs

-### Filter
+### Scenario filter

-To quickly restrict which scenario runs without modifying any code, you can use the `FILTER` env var:
+To quickly restrict which scenario runs without modifying any code, you can use the `SCENARIO_FILTER` env var:

-`FILTER="Sticky header with unpinned TOC" ./pixel.js reference`
+`SCENARIO_FILTER="Sticky header with unpinned TOC" ./pixel.js reference`

 This is useful when debugging specific scenarios and should work with any command kicking off Pixel BackstopJS runs